testspace-com/setup-testspace/README.md

 ![Testspace Action](https://github.com/testspace-com/setup-testspace/workflows/Testspace%20Action/badge.svg)

 # Testspace client Setup Action
-A GitHub Action is used to install and configure the Testspace client used for publishing test content to [Testspace.com](https://testspace.com).
+A GitHub Action is used to install and configure the Testspace client used for publishing test results and reports to [Testspace.com](https://github.com/marketplace/testspace-com).

 ## Usage
 Setting up the Testspace client: